-It’s impossible to get an insight into the elusive art of composition at the first go, but with sustained practice and evolving experience, you’ll be able to compose in a better way.
+It’s impossible to get an insight into the elusive art of composition first.
+Still, with sustained practice and evolving experience, you’ll be able to compose in a better way.

 Here are some easy ways of composition that you may try –

-With watercolors and gouache, you can create many colors by mixing and can make color gradients also by dilution depending on the Theme.
+With watercolors and gouache, you can create many colors by mixing and making color gradients by dilution, depending on the theme.